An Argument for Christian Universalism: Why I Don't Believe in an Eternal Hell

 I believe in some form of reincarnation.

-This article is lovingly dedicated to the memory of two dear friends: Gary Amirault, who passed from this world on November 3rd, 2018, and his wife, Michelle Amirault, who preceded him in death on July 31st, 2018.
+The author lovingly dedicates this article on November 6th, 2018, to the memory of two dear friends: Gary Amirault, who passed from this world on November 3rd, 2018, and his wife, Michelle Amirault, who preceded him in death on July 31st, 2018.
 Gary and Michelle lived their lives passionately in love with Love, and on behalf of Love.
 Indeed, this article would likely have never come to be, were it not for Gary and Michelle's love.
-The following website is just one small part of their lives’ legacy: https://www.tentmaker.org/
+Gary and Michelle tirelessly promoted what they called the "Victorious Gospel", otherwise known as Christian Universalism or Universal Reconciliation.
+In short, they proclaimed to the world that "Love Wins".
+Tentmaker Ministries is one of their most enduring legacies, and can still be found easily online.

 © 2010 Justin Aptaker